simoninireland/epydemic/doc/cookbook/population-powerlaw-cutoff.rst

             '''Delete the prototype network.'''
             self.setNetworkPrototype(None)

+The ``makePowerlawWithCutoff`` method just transcribes the definition of the distribution from above, taking the distribution parameters :math:`\alpha` and :math:`\kappa` and returning a model function that, for any degree :math:`k`, returns the probability :math:`p_k` of encountering a node of that degree.

 The actual construction of the network is done in the ``generateFrom`` method using the configuration model, where we first build a list of :math:`N` node degrees by repeatedly drawing from the powerlaw-with-cutoff distribution.
-When expeerimental parameters are provided, the ``configure`` method will create the random network (see :ref:`build-network-in-experiment` for an explanation of this approach).
+When experimental parameters are provided, the ``configure`` method will create the random network (see :ref:`build-network-in-experiment` for an explanation of this approach).